On-Farm Summer Events

 Mon., 7/28 | Designing Perennial Plantings for Pollinator Health and Farm Profitability (Warren)

-Pollinators play a vital role in healthy farm ecosystems.
-Join Joe Bossen of Cloud Water Farm and Spencer Hardy from the Vermont Center for Ecostudies for a hands-on workshop exploring how farms can support pollinators while producing food.
-Assess habitat, identify pollinators, and learn how perennial plantings and hedgerows can boost both biodiversity and farm resilience.
-This workshop earns 1 RAP Agricultural Water Quality education credit and is supported by the Transition to Organic Partnership Program.
+Pollinators are essential to healthy agroecosystems.
+Join Joe Bossen of Cloud Water Farm and Spencer Hardy from the Vermont Center for Ecostudies for a hands-on exploration of farm landscapes that both produce food and support healthy, diverse pollinator populations.
+Together, evaluate Cloud Water Farm’s existing habitat, inventory pollinators, and discuss what is working, what could be improved, and the role recently established pollinator hedgerows will play in supporting the farm’s pollinator populations.
+Learn how pollinators interact with market crops and how intentional, well-designed perennial plantings can strengthen ecological resilience and long-term farm viability.
+This workshop earns one RAP Agricultural Water Quality education credit and is supported by the Transition to Organic Partnership Program.

 Image